hjoneweek/mlb_injury_recovery_prediction/README.md

 MLB rosters use various acronyms for positions.
 To reduce noise and group players by similar physical demands, inconsistent position data is mapped into eight primary categories:
 * **Pitchers:** Starting Pitcher (**SP**), Relief Pitcher (**RP**), and Swingman/Hybrid (**SPRP**).
 * **Position Players:** Infielder (**INF**), Outfielder (**OF**), Catcher (**C**), and Designated Hitter (**DH**).
-* **Versatility:** Utility Player (**U**).
+* **Utility Players:** Utility Player (**U**).

 ### 3.3 Handling Missing & Undisclosed Data
-In professional sports, teams occasionally list injuries as "Undisclosed" or leave return dates blank for ongoing injuries.
+In professional sports, teams occasionally list injuries as "Undisclosed" or leave exact injury dates blank for ongoing injuries.
-* Records with **missing values** in critical fields (`date_injury`, `date_return`) are dropped.
+* Records with **missing values** in critical fields (`date_injury`) are dropped.
 * Injuries listed as **"Undisclosed"** or **"Personal"** are removed, as they lack the physiological signal required for a medical recovery model.

 ### 3.4 Outlier Detection and Removal
-To prevent the model from being skewed by "freak occurrences" (e.g., a simple strain that took 200 days due to unforeseen complications), we apply a grouped outlier filter:
+To prevent the model from being skewed (e.g., a simple strain that took 200 days due to unforeseen complications), we apply a grouped outlier filter:
 * **Method:** Interquartile Range (**IQR**) Outliers.
 * **Logic:** Outliers are calculated **within** each specific *Injury Type* and *Location* grouping.
 * **Action:** Data points falling below $Q1 - 1.5 \times IQR$ or above $Q3 + 1.5 \times IQR$ are dropped to ensure the model learns the "typical" recovery curve for a specific diagnosis.